We chose it because we deal with huge amounts of data. Besides, it sounds really cool. –Larry Page, Co-founder, Google

 Google has taken the first stride in this exciting area, and quantum computing is undoubtedly going to become a reality in the coming year.
 Quantum computing is used in many areas, like: –

 USA is currently researching the prospect of using quantum computing to monitor its electrical grids.
 The US electrical grid system generates three petabytes (3 million gigabytes) of data every 2 seconds.
 The data collected by sensors is regarding power generation, current, and voltage.
 This data can be put to good use using data analytics, but to process such colossal quantity of data, you will need to use quantum computing.
 Currently, the researchers at Purdue University are researching the use of quantum algorithms in traditional computing.

-It is predicted that by 2020, the population of IoT devices will be more than twice the human population.
-The number of IoT devices is expected to balloon to 20.4 billion by 2020.
+According to the Ericsson Mobility Report, there will be 29 billion connected devices by the year 2022.
 The data, collected by these IoT devices, is of little use without the use of Data Analytics, which will sift out valuable insights from the data collected by these devices.

 IoT is already being used in many places to provide exciting insights into the consumer’s behavior.
 For instance, IoT connected coffee makers are providing invaluable insights to manufacturers of these machines like how many cups of coffee does an average person make during a day, whether the coffee consumption is higher during the weekdays or the weekends.

 IoT is being used in the domain of sentiment Analytics, which pertains to studying the interaction of users with a brand on social media.
 IoT sensors are being deployed in fashion shows and in basketball league games to gauge the level of engagement of the audience with the event.